On the Effectiveness of Transfer Learning for Code Search: Results

 Considering the number of experiments we performed, we can use the results from both the \evalonek and \evalfull strategies to derive the following observations.
-The experiments conducted using the \evalonek strategy, \ie, reducing the search pool for each of the queries to \num{1000} samples from the test set, suggest that the \acp{mem} based on both code and query pre-trained encoders, \ie, \expt{EN}{LANG}{LANG}{LANG}, allow to outperform the state of the art, \ie, \deepcs, and the information retrieval-based approach, \ie, \lucene.
+The experiments conducted using the \evalonek strategy, \ie, reducing the search pool for each of the queries to \num{1000} samples from the test set, suggest that the \acp{mem} based on both code and query pre-trained encoders, \ie, \expt{EN}{LANG}{LANG}{LANG}, allow outperforming the state of the art, \ie, \deepcs, and the information retrieval-based approach, \ie, \lucene.
 The \ac{mrr} scores are sufficiently high for all the programming languages, including the multi-language one, \ie, \toplangs.
 The \topk{k} values indicate that \acp{mem} can rank as first in the correct code snippets for $\SI{\approx 20}{\percent}$ of the cases, up to $\SI{\approx 60}{\percent}$ of the cases within the first \num{10} results.\ Furthermore, the \aroma scores suggest that \acp{mem} are also effective in finding alternative code snippets which are still semantically close to the given search queries.
 Overall, this indicates that \acp{mem} are the most effective approaches in ranking code snippets when the search space is \num{1000}.

-Instead, when considering the \evalfull strategy, \ie, the full test dataset for each of the search target programming languages, the \acp{mem} do not overcome the performance of the information retrieval approach, \ie, \lucene.
+Instead, when considering the \evalfull strategy, \ie, the entire test dataset for each of the search target programming languages, the \acp{mem} do not overcome the performance of the information retrieval approach, \ie, \lucene.
 However, by producing a model as the combination of \lucene and \ac{mem}, we could get a considerable boost in all the analyzed performance metrics.
-This suggests to use such a combined approach as a pipeline for enhanced search engines: \begin{inparaenum}[(1)] \item the \lucene approach is first run to reduce the size of the search pool.
-In our experiments, we used \num{1000} since we already collected some evidences of effectiveness of \acp{mem} when considering the \evalonek strategy.
-These values could be further tuned. \item once a set of candidates has been selected, the search engine can run \ac{mem} on it to propose the best results. \end{inparaenum}
+It suggests using such a combined approach as a pipeline for enhanced search engines: \begin{inparaenum}[(1)] \item the \lucene approach is first run to reduce the size of the search pool.
+In our experiments, we used \num{1000} since we already collected some evidence of the effectiveness of \acp{mem} when considering the \evalonek strategy.
+These values could be further tuned. \item Once a set of candidates has been selected, the search engine can run \ac{mem} on it to propose the best results. \end{inparaenum}